-The Ottawa Region is known for its spectacular nature and outdoor charm, as well as the magic of Canada’s capital.
-Here are 25+ fun things to do this fall season in the Ottawa region.
+The Ottawa Region is known for its spectacular nature and outdoor charm, as well as being Canada’s capital.
+Here are 25+ fun fall activities in the Ottawa area.

 To which I earn a small commission, at zero cost to you!